 HRB owns 42 rental units distributed across seven properties.
 We own a minority stake in another 48 units at Island Terrace.
 There are 44 homes for ownership.

 Our land trust is growing.
-We are purchasing 13 units in the upcoming Wyatt & Madison development at the cost to build and will develop another 18-22 on a property we own on Ericksen Avenue.
-Dependent on funding, we are set to acquire as many as 31 townhomes in the planned 73-unit Wintergreen Townhomes development off High School Road.
+We are purchasing 13 units in the upcoming Wyatt & Madison development at the cost to build and are in the predevelopment phase of the Ericksen Community, an 18-unit rental residence on Ericksen Avenue.
+We are acquiring 31 townhomes in the 73-unit Wintergreen Townhomes development off High School Road, now under construction.

 That depends.
 What is affordable to someone earning $200,000 is not the same for someone earning $30,000.